paluro567/personal-website/docs/Projects.md

 ## <b><center><u>Additional work</u></center></b>

 - <u>Personal - Stock Trading App</u> </br>
-Designed and implemented a Python script that runs on a daily basis, collecting stock recommendations from multiple sources through HTTP GET requests using the Python Requests library.
-The script leverages the Python Yfinance library to access real-time stock data, calculates key indicators such as moving averages and identifies potential breakout opportunities.
-The script integrates with the Twilio texting API to send automated notifications to subscribed users.
-Additionally, I set up and automated paper trading using the Alpaca broker Python API.
+Implemented a several scripts that run in GCP cloud on a daily crontab schedule and utilizes the Python Requests library with HTTP GET requests and authorization headers to pull stock recommendations from various sources each day.
+Then using the Python Alpha Vantage API, I am able to pull real-time stock data and place automated buy and sell orders to complete an entirely automated trading system that has been profitable so far!
 - <u>Sitetracker - WPI, React Mobile App</u> </br>
 Created a mobile application for construction site project managers to prioritize tasks over project sites that they manage.
 Configured Express routing and configuration with project profiles in a NoSQL database.
 Link to [final report](https://web.cs.wpi.edu/~claypool/mqp/sv/2019/site/).